Ed-Fi-Exchange-OSS/Meadowlark/docs/DATA-AUTHORIZATION.md

 Assign "assessment" to the roles for this default authorization model when creating the API client.

 (warning) This is not a unique authorization model, and it should be used in addition to "vendor".
-This role allows the API client to bypass the usual referential integrity checks when issuing a POST or PUT request.
+This role allows the API client to bypass the usual reference validation checks when issuing a POST or PUT request.

 ## Descriptors